isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 </tbody>
 </table>
 <p>
-<br>Please refer to the&nbsp;<strong>attached document</strong>&nbsp;for the
+<br>Please refer to the&nbsp;<a href="/files/2026 Files/Sec_1_2026_CCA_Experience_Programme.pdf" rel="noopener nofollow" target="_blank">attached document</a>for
-timeline of the CCA Experience for Secondary One students at Hua Yi.
+the timeline of the CCA Experience for Secondary One students at Hua Yi.
 The CCA Experience includes trials, experiencing the CCA activities and programmes, registration and allocation).
 Students will receive a detailed briefing in Term 1 Week 1.</p>
 <p>
 <br><strong>Personalised Digital Learning Programme (PDLP)</strong>
 </p>